 Tomato plants need structural support.
 Is there a best way to tie up (hold up) tomato plants?
 I can tell you this: maybe there is not a ‘best’ way, but there sure are lots of ways!
 Just read the comments below to find out!

 So the search is on for the best way (or ways) to tie up tomato plants ;)

-Traditional Circular Tomato Cage
+Traditional Circular Tomato Cages

-They come in several sizes.
+Tomato cages come in a variety of sizes.
 I have found that it’s better to get the bigger cages because they will definitely hold the tomato plant better.

-T-posts and a string line
+T-posts and Wire

-Same as above except instead of string, attach fencing along the line of tomato plants.
+Similarly you might use T-posts and attached fencing.
 Use fencing that has large enough square or rectangular openings to enable weaving the plants through them as they grow taller.
 This method can be used year after year – although you do have to get rid of all the dead branches in the fencing after the season is over.

 Upside Down Tomato Tower